AdmcCarthy/North_Sea_Visualisation/README.rst

 These were taken as shapefiles and converted to GeoJson using the Ogre portal.

-The coastlines are taken from the European Environment Agency.
+The coastlines can be taken from the European Environment Agency.
+However these were too large file sizes to convert to GeoJson so this is put on hold for the moment.

 `European Coastlines <https://www.eea.europa.eu/data-and-maps/data/eea-coastline-for-analysis-1/gis-data/europe-coastline-shapefile>`_